JPHHacks/Serverless-Cloud-Resume/README.md

 This project is my implementation of the Cloud Resume Challenge, a hands-on project designed to showcase cloud skills, particularly with AWS.
 The challenge involves creating a resume website and deploying it using various cloud services.

 ## Architecture
-[Include a diagram or description of your architecture here]

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript